JetBrains/kotlin-web-site/docs/topics/numbers.md

 >
 {style="tip"}

-## Numbers representation on the JVM
+## Numbers representation on the Java Virtual Machine

 On the JVM platform, numbers are stored as primitive types: `int`, `double`, and so on.
-Exceptions are cases when you create a nullable number reference such as `Int?` or use generics.
+When you use generics, or create a nullable number reference such as `Int?`, numbers are boxed in Java classes such as `Integer` or `Double`.

-In these cases numbers are boxed in Java classes `Integer`, `Double`, and so on.
+JVM applies a memory optimization to `Integer` objects that represent numbers between `−128` and `127`: all nullable references to such objects are referring to the same object.

-Nullable references to the same number can refer to different objects:
+So in this example nullable objects are [referentially equal](equality.md#referential-equality):

 ```kotlin
 fun main() {